Search

 3. Lifelong learning is proven to boost brain health

+Lifelong learning does more than fill your résumé.
+It exercises your most vital organ.
 Just as physical exercise boosts heart health, learning is like a workout for the brain.
-Lifelong learning has been proven to improve neuroplasticity—that is, the brain’s ability to form and reorganize synaptic connections, essentially remodeling itself in response to new experiences.
+Lifelong learning has been proven to improve neuroplasticity, the brain’s ability to form and reorganize synaptic connections, essentially remodeling itself in response to new experiences.

 Neuroplasticity is crucial as it helps to strengthen the way the brain functions and enhance our existing cognitive abilities.
 As such, lifelong learning can boost your brain by improving memory, increasing mental flexibility and creativity, and even delaying the onset of dementia.